There are many different opinions about MLM companies.

-You don’t need to throw parties, or meeting people face to face.
+You don’t need to throw parties or meet people face to face.
 You don’t need to schedule an appointment.

 Many people prefer creating content from 8 pm to midnight or even later.
-They are no bothered by anyone.
+They are not bothered by anyone.

 You can also work from any place on earth as soon as there is an internet connection.
 The internet does not sleep, so regardless of your geographical position and time, people still come to your website.